WWE 2K (video game): Gameplay

 WWE 2K was a simulation-style wrestling game which featured a tutorial mode, career mode, superstar creation suite, unlockable rewards, and the ability to play live multiplayer matches.
 It featured a limited roster of Raw and SmackDown superstars, as well as WWE Legends, notably Hulk Hogan, Sting, Triple H, The Undertaker and John Cena.
 There were only three different match types (singles, steel cage, and no disqualification), and four arenas (Raw, SmackDown, Main Event, and Superstars).
 Three months later, in June 2015, an update was rolled out in order to improve both the in-game controls and responsiveness.

 Reception

-Nick Tylwalk of Gamezebo.com rated the game 3.5/5 stars and he praised the controls, the multiplayer feature and stated there is "plenty of WWE authenticity in graphics and audio", but the negatives of the game are the fact it 'leaves you wanting more' and the game is slow and imprecise in the gameplay.
+Nick Tylwalk of Gamezebo rated the game 3.5/5 stars and he praised the controls, the multiplayer feature and stated there is "plenty of WWE authenticity in graphics and audio", but the negatives of the game are the fact it 'leaves you wanting more' and the game is slow and imprecise in the gameplay.
 Bryan Vore of Game Informer criticised the game's in-ring combat options, limited match types, career mode and stated that "WWE 2K is a bare-bones, yet mechanically functional mobile title".